Material Compatibility Guide

 How to navigate the table:

-You can scroll the list up an down by clicking into the table and using your mouse or arrow keys.
+Scroll up/down by clicking into the table and using your mouse or arrow keys.

 You can copy the complete table by clicking into the table, selecting all (cntrl+A, cmd+A) and then copying (cntrl+C, cmd+C).
-Then you can paste the entire table into a spreadsheet or table.

 You may scroll the MCG - Up and Down / Left to Right using the grey scroll bars on the left and bottom of this frame